 In general, updating iOS can be a mixed bag in terms of speed.
 Newer versions of iOS introduce new and more efficient code, and patch known problems; but they also add new features which can actually slow down an older iOS device.
 And updating iOS is almost always a one-way process, so only do it if you're sure.

-However, iOS 12, an update which will be made available in autumn 2018, promises speed boosts on old and new devices, so that should be a safe bet.
-Until the official launch it is available as a beta.
+However, iOS 12, the most recent update, promises speed boosts on old and new devices, so that should be a safe bet.

 In any case, if your iPad is unusably slow after trying all the other tips here, it's worth updating if you aren't already running the most recent version of iOS.
 Tap Settings > General > Software Update and check if there's a new version of iOS available.